-Priority purchases will be concentrated on parcels adjacent to existing District lands along the river, around the river mouth, and designated tributaries.
+Purchases within the Priority Fee Simple or Less than Fee Simple Acquisition Area will be concentrated on floodplain parcels along the river, around the river mouth, and designated tributaries.

 The Perdido Bay is an estuarine system which receives fresh water from the Perdido River.
 Subsidiary embayments within the Perdido Bay estuary include Tarkiln Bay, Arnica Bay, Wolf Bay, Bayou La Launch and Bayou St. John.
 Perdido Key separates Perdido, Tarkiln, and Arnica bays, Bayou La Launch and Bayou St. John from the Gulf of Mexico.
 Big Lagoon adjoins Perdido Bay to the east, separating it from Pensacola Bay.
 Currently, the District owns 810.19 acres along Perdido Bay.